beneath-hq/beneath/contributing/01-project-structure.md

 - `infra`: Packages for connecting to external systems / infrastructure, such as Postgres, Redis, MQ, and notably the "engine", which has drivers for the data systems used in the data-plane
 - `migrations`: Postgres migrations for the control-plane models in `models/`
 - `models`: Control-plane models and bus events
-- `pkg`: Stand-alone utility libraries that are not directly related to any specific service (e.g., the stream schema parser)
+- `pkg`: Stand-alone utility libraries that are not directly related to any specific service (e.g., the table schema parser)
 - `scripts`: Helper scripts for code generation, etc.
 - `server`: Implementations of the control and data servers
 - `services`: Contains packages ("services") that encapsulate functionality for a specific domain of the app, typically involving persistant operations on `infra/`